 Both Individually and collectively, we have obtained a large collection of uniforms, weapons, equipment and accoutrements.
 If original items can not be found or are too fragile to use, we manufacture them wherever possible.
 We are able to manufacture items such as pay books, uniforms, cigarette packets, gas hoods and much more.
 We take particular pride in our uniforms and equipment out of respect for those who we portray.

 We also have an excellent example of a Forward Aid Post with a large selection of first aid, surgical and medical instruments and accessories, all ably taken care of by our VAD's and FANY's.

 Throughout the winter months we hold training and shooting weekends at various locations around Ireland to hone our skills.
 During the summer we participate in various activities from multi-period events to military displays and film work.

 The Society also make annual pilgrimages to the "Western Front".

 Our members portray many of the Irish regiments that existed prior to partition such as;-

-the Munster Fusiliers, the Connaught Rangers, the Royal Dublin Fusiliers, Irish Guards, the Horse Artillery and the Royal Army Medical Corps.
+the Munster Fusiliers, the Connaught Rangers, the Royal Dublin Fusiliers, Irish Guards and the Royal Army Medical Corps.